GLOSSARY OF TERMS

 conventional physics, a hypothetical subatomic force-particle is believed

-to bestow the property of mass to other particles; in aggregate, these
+to bestow the property of mass to all other particles exhibiting this

-‘particles’ constitute a related force field.
-The Higgs boson (and Higgs
+‘particles’ constitute a related Higgs force field.
+As a mass acquisition

 evenly distributed within the universe on the large scale.